Lactate shuttle hypothesis

 The lactate shuttle hypothesis describes the movement of lactate intracellularly (within a cell) and intercellularly (between cells).
 The hypothesis is based on the observation that lactate is formed and utilized continuously in diverse cells under both anaerobic and aerobic conditions.
 Further, lactate produced at sites with high rates of glycolysis and glycogenolysis can be shuttled to adjacent or remote sites including heart or skeletal muscles where the lactate can be used as a gluconeogenic precursor or substrate for oxidation.
-The hypothesis was proposed by professor George Brooks of the University of California at Berkeley.
+The hypothesis was proposed in 1985 by George Brooks of the University of California at Berkeley.

 In addition to its role as a fuel source predominantly in the muscles, heart, brain, and liver, the lactate shuttle hypothesis also relates the role of lactate in redox signalling, gene expression, and lipolytic control.
-These additional roles of lactate have given rise to the term ‘lactormone’, pertaining to the role of lactate as a signalling hormone.
+These additional roles of lactate have given rise to the term "lactormone", pertaining to the role of lactate as a signalling hormone.

 Lactate and the Cori cycle

 Prior to the formation of the lactate shuttle hypothesis, lactate had long been considered a byproduct resulting from glucose breakdown through glycolysis in times of anaerobic metabolism.
 As a means of regenerating oxidized NAD+, lactate dehydrogenase catalyzes the conversion of pyruvate to lactate in the cytosol, oxidizing NADH to NAD+, regenerating the necessary substrate needed to continue glycolysis.
 Lactate is then transported from the peripheral tissues to the liver by means of the Cori Cycle where it is reformed into pyruvate through the reverse reaction using lactate dehydrogenase.
 By this logic, lactate was traditionally considered a toxic metabolic byproduct that could give rise to fatigue and muscle pain during times of anaerobic respiration.
-Lactate was essentially payment for ‘oxygen debt’ defined by Hill and Lupton as the ‘total amount of oxygen used, after cessation of exercise in recovery therefrom’.
+Lactate was essentially payment for 'oxygen debt' defined by Hill and Lupton as the 'total amount of oxygen used, after cessation of exercise in recovery therefrom'.